esaude/esaude-emr-poc/test/e2eTests/README.md

 	// Validate that logout was successful
 	logoutStatus.successful();
 ```
-Validates that logout was successful.
+Validates the logout was successful.

 <br />

 That's it!
 Ready to write your own?
 There are a bunch of examples in the [tests](tests) folder.
 When writing tests please keep in mind:
+- Every page in the POC has an associated test page defined in [pages](pages).
+More on this in the [next](https://github.com/drryanjames/esaude-emr-poc/tree/docs/test/e2eTests#e2e-test-architecture) section.
 - `I`, `Apis`, `Data` and all `*Page`s are special variables that can be imported into delegates
 - `Before` and `After` run logic before and after each test
 - `BeforeSuite` and `AfterSuite` run login before and after all scenarios defined in a single file